tock/book/src/course/root-of-trust/encryption-service.md

      process hosting that IPC service
-   - calls `ipc_register_service_callback()` to register a logging IPC service under `org.tockos.tutorials.root_of_trust.screen`, so that the selected root of trust kservice can log to screen
+   - calls `ipc_register_service_callback()` to register a logging IPC service under `org.tockos.tutorials.root_of_trust.screen`, so that the selected root of trust service can log to screen
    - calls `ipc_notify_service()` to trigger the IPC service of the process whose ID `ipc_process()` found